ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0905 > Added a dropdown  in View/Shared/_Layout.cshtml file.

 0907 > Changed DropDown to Content Management and ran the website to see the changes.

+0947 > Created 3 new projects in the application.